the-drunk-coder/megra-doc/docs/function-reference/sound-events.md

 ;; freeze once, to buffer 1
 (freeze 1)

+;; freeze once, to buffer 1 (that's the default buffer, if you want to use it you can omit the number) (freeze)

+;; add more sound material to the incoming buffer (freeze-add)

 ;; freeze periodically, every 6 seconds
 (sx 'ba #t
   (nuc 'ta :dur 6000 (ctrl (freeze 1))))